 \textit{Aim:} We present a search for aggregate \ciium line emission across the predicted peak of star formation history by tomographically stacking a high-completeness galaxy catalog on broadband deep maps of the COSMOS field and constraining residual excess emission after subtracting the continuum spectral energy distribution (SED).

 \textit{Methods:} The COSMOS equatorial $2\deg^2$ patch has been mapped by \textit{Spitzer}, \textit{Herschel}, and SCUBA2/JCMT.
-With the high precision UV-O-IR photometry catalog COSMOS2020, we perform unbiased simultaneous stacking of $\sim360,000$ photometric redshifts on these confusion-limited maps to resolve the sub-THz radiation background.
-By subtracting an continuum SED model with conservative uncertainty estimation and completeness correction through comparison to the \textit{COBE}/FIRAS monopole spectrum, we obtain tomographic constraints on the sky-averaged \ciium signal within the three SPIRE maps: $11.8 \pm 10.2$, $11.0 \pm 8.7$, $9.6 \pm 9.8$, and $9.2 \pm 6.6$ $k$Jy/sr at redshifts $z\sim 0.65$, $\sim1.3$, $\sim2.1$, and $\sim2.6$ respectively, corresponding to $1-1.4\sigma$ significance in each bin.
+Using the high precision UV-O-IR photometry catalog COSMOS2020, we performed unbiased simultaneous stacking of $\sim360,000$ photometric redshifts on these confusion-limited maps to resolve the sub-THz radiation background.
+By subtracting a continuum SED model with conservative uncertainty estimation and completeness correction through comparison to the \textit{COBE}/FIRAS monopole spectrum, we obtain tomographic constraints on the sky-averaged \ciium signal within the three SPIRE maps: $11.8 \pm 10.2$, $11.0 \pm 8.7$, $9.6 \pm 9.8$, and $9.2 \pm 6.6$ $k$Jy/sr at redshifts $z\sim 0.65$, $\sim1.3$, $\sim2.1$, and $\sim2.6$, respectively, corresponding to $1-1.4\sigma$ significance in each bin.

-\textit{Results:} Our $3\sigma$ upper limits are in tension with past $z\sim 2.6$ results from cross-correlating SDSS-BOSS quasars with high-frequency \textit{Planck} maps, and indicate a much less dramatic evolution ($\sim$$\times 7.5$) of mean \cii intensity across the peak of star formation history than collisional excitation models or frameworks calibrated to the tentative \textit{Planck}xBOSS measurement.
+\textit{Results:} Our $3\sigma$ upper limits are in tension with past $z\sim 2.6$ results from cross-correlating SDSS-BOSS quasars with high-frequency \textit{Planck} maps, and indicate a much less dramatic evolution ($\sim$$\times 7.5$) of the mean \cii intensity across the peak of star formation history than collisional excitation models or frameworks calibrated to the tentative \textit{Planck}xBOSS measurement.
 We discuss this tension, particularly in the context of in-development surveys (TIM, EXCLAIM) that will map this \cii at high redshift resolution.

-\textit{Conclusion:} Having demonstrated stacking in broadband deep surveys as a complementary methodology to next-generation spectrometers for line intensity mapping, our novel methods can be extended to upcoming galaxy surveys such as \textit{Euclid}, as well as to place upper limits on fainter atomic and molecular lines. } \keywords{Cosmology (343); Far infrared astronomy (529); Line intensities (2084); Infrared sources (793); Star forming regions (1565); Infrared observatories (791); High-redshift galaxies (734); Redshift surveys (1378)}
+\textit{Conclusion:} Having demonstrated stacking in broadband deep surveys as a complementary methodology to next-generation spectrometers for line intensity mapping, these novel methods can be extended to upcoming galaxy surveys such as \textit{Euclid}, as well as to place upper limits on fainter atomic and molecular lines. } \keywords{Cosmology (343); Far infrared astronomy (529); Line intensities (2084); Infrared sources (793); Star forming regions (1565); Infrared observatories (791); High-redshift galaxies (734); Redshift surveys (1378)}

-\titlerunning{Line Intensities from Deep Multi-wavelength Surveys} \authorrunning{S. Agrawal et al.}
+\titlerunning{Line intensities from deep multi-wavelength surveys} \authorrunning{S. Agrawal et al.}